nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/page-providers.md

 *   Pagination logics do not have to be coded again, the `AbstractPageProvider` implementation already offers corresponding logics.
 *   Code duplication can be prevented, by re-using registered page providers.
 *   Overriding an existing page provider definition is easy.
-*   The default implementation (`CoreQueryPageProvider`) that handles Nuxeo documents can be [switched from VCS (database) to Elasticsearch]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}) by just setting a configuration in the `nuxeo.conf` file.
+*   The default implementation (`CoreQueryDocumentPageProvider`) that handles Nuxeo documents can be [switched from VCS (database) to Elasticsearch]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}) by just setting a configuration in the `nuxeo.conf` file.
 *   When using Elasticsearch, page providers support [aggregation features]({{page page='page-provider-aggregates'}}).

-Page providers can be registered on their own service and queried outside of a JSF context.
+Page providers can be registered on their own service and queried outside of an UI context.
 These page providers can also be referenced from [content views]({{page page='content-views'}}), to keep a common definition of the provider.

 {{#> callout type='info' }}